Nanikoss/MZM-Reprimed/README.md

 An experimental native Windows port of **Metroid: Zero Mission**.

 This project is currently an early proof of concept.
-It runs game code natively on Windows rather than through a GBA emulator.

 ## Current status